The Advantages of Hydrogen Fuel (And Its Limitations)

 OCTA and FASTECH Case Study

 The Orange County Transportation Authority (OCTA) collaborated with FASTECH to establish a hydrogen fuel station for the municipality's buses.
-In January 2020, they unveiled the nation's largest transit-operated hydrogen fueling station in Santa Ana, California.
+In January 2020, they unveiled the nation's largest hydrogen transit fueling station in Santa Ana, California.

 OCTA also committed to a cleaner and greener transportation technology.
 To support this goal, they purchased ten plug-in battery electric buses, which entered operation in 2021.
 These hydrogen-fueled buses were strategically integrated into the OC Bus fleet to serve communities with disadvantaged populations, aligning with California's Innovative Clean Transit Rule.